Municipalities of Belgium: Council

-Differences between the Regions
+Differences between the regions

-Following the Fifth State Reform in 2001, the responsibility for the composition, the organization, the competences and the activities of the municipal institutions were devolved to the Regions, as well as the responsibility for the provincial institutions.
+Following the Fifth State Reform in 2001, the responsibility for the composition, the organization, the competences and the activities of the municipal institutions were devolved to the regions, as well as the responsibility for the provincial institutions.
 As a result, there are several differences between the municipal institutions in Flanders, in Wallonia and in Brussels.
-Wallonia has also further devolved part of its responsibilities to the German-speaking Community with regards to its 9 municipalities.
+Wallonia has also further devolved part of its responsibilities to the German-speaking Community with regard to its 9 municipalities.

-The three Regions can amend or replace the existing legislation on the municipalities, most notably the New Municipal Law.
-In the Flanders the Municipal Decree of 15 July 2005 applies.
+The three regions can amend or replace the existing legislation on the municipalities, most notably the New Municipal Law.
+In the Flanders, the Municipal Decree of 15 July 2005 applies.
 In Wallonia the Code of Local Democracy and Decentralization applies.
 In Brussels several provisions of the New Municipal Law have been modified by ordinance, such as the Ordinance of 17 July 2003.
-The legal framework in the three Regions is still relatively similar, but that could change in the future.
+The legal framework in the three regions is still relatively similar, but that could change in the future.

 Agglomerations and federations

 Since 1970, the Belgian Constitution includes the possibility to create agglomerations and federations of municipalities by law.
 This possibility was only used once in 1971 when the Brussels Agglomeration, comprising the 19 municipalities of Brussels, was put into place.
 It de facto ceased to exist in 1989 when the organs of the Brussels-Capital Region were established.
+The only election ever held for the Brussels Agglomeration council took place on 21 November 1971, reflecting the limited use of this constitutional institution before it was replaced by regional bodies.